zverinec/kscuk-web/README.md

  * Questions are hardcoded.
  * If there are multiple same e-mail addresses it will fail,
    solution: correct in database.
+ * Beware if the food alergies question changes it needs to be changed in the code 2x.
  * Link: `/forms/health-declaration`

 ### Add past event to archive